Originally posted May 23, 2014:

 Needless to say, we had another Print Revision Task Force meeting a few weeks later.
 Tom, Toby and I drove back to Oklahoma City.
 I couldn’t wait to see what was going to happen.

 The meeting began with the engineer in charge of the task force saying, “The first thing we are going to address is Kevin Breazile’s statement about sending files to the power plant.
 We have invited someone from IT to answer this question.”
 Then he turned to a guy sitting at the table.
-I don’t remember his name either, only that I had worked with him also through the years.
+I don’t remember his name either, only that I had worked with him also through the years (oh yes I do.
+It was Mike Russell).

-The engineer turned to the IT guy and said, “Kevin seems to think that he can somehow get on his computer at the power plant and access a folder on a server here at Corporate Headquarters and download a file.”
-He stopped and looked at the IT guy (Ed, I think is his name).
-Ed just sat there for a moment looking at him.
+The engineer turned to the IT guy and said (using a tone that indicated that I belonged in a mental institution or maybe kindergarten), “Kevin seems to think that he can somehow get on his computer at the power plant and access a folder on a server here at Corporate Headquarters and download a file.”
+He stopped and with a big smirk on his face looked at the IT guy.
+Mike just sat there for a moment looking at him.

-The engineer just stood there with an evil grin on his face waiting… Ed said, “So?
+The engineer just stood there with an evil grin on his face waiting… Mike said, “So?
 What do you want to know?”
 The engineer said, “Well.
 Is that even possible?”
-Ed replied, “Of course!
+Mike replied, “Of course!
 It’s actually easier for him to do that than it is for someone on the 3rd floor of this building to access the mainframe on the fourth floor.”

 So, you would have thought that it would have been a quieter ride back to the plant that day, but leave it to me….
 I kept on going on about how that guy was so sure of himself that he didn’t even bother to ask the IT guy before the meeting began just to check his own erroneous facts.
 Geez!
 That was the most surprising part of the day.
 If he had only asked him before the meeting, he wouldn’t have made a fool out of himself with his snide comments just before he was put in his place.